sudo-rpaisley/mobile_router/README.md

 default this folder lives in the project directory, but the lookup logic now also checks the parent directory **and** one level above that.
 This allows keeping the OUI database outside the repository if desired.

+If a MAC address is not found in the local database the application will try to query the free [MAC Vendors API](https://macvendors.com/) at runtime.
+This network request is best-effort and failures simply result in the manufacturer being reported as "Unknown".